Reserve fund studies

 The Condominium Act, 1998 requires that all condominiums have a reserve fund.
 A reserve fund is a special account with a financial institution such as a bank, loan and trust corporation or credit union.
 This account is separate from the condominium’s operating fund, and it is used to pay for major repairs and replacements to the condominium’s common elements.
 A portion of the owner’s monthly common expenses fee is deposited into the reserve fund every month.
 The reserve fund is intended to ensure that the corporation has enough money to pay for future repairs.

 A reserve fund study determines how much money needs to be in the fund to ensure the repairs can be paid for in the future.
 The reserve fund study must be prepared by a specialist, like an engineer.
-The board of directors approves the study, then informs owners of the results of the study.
-You have the right to review the reserve fund study by asking the corporation.
+The board of directors approves the study, then informs the owners of the results of the study.

 Contents of a reserve fund study

 Reserve fund studies include both a physical assessment and a financial plan.
 The study will address details such as:

 - all parts of the building the corporation will have to repair or replace.
 These are usually referred to as “components.”These can include exclusive-use common elements, like balconies and backyards.

 - estimates as to when the repair or replacement of a component is expected to occur.

 - estimates of the amount of each expenditure in each year.

 - any assumptions.